Load testing CrateDB using Locust

 SELECT location,

-max(temperature) AS highest_temp,
+MAX(temperature) AS highest_temp,

-max_by(timestamp, temperature) AS time_of_highest_temp
+MAX_BY(timestamp, temperature) AS time_of_highest_temp

 FROM weather_data